ceejbot/toastmasters/08/talent.md

 # [fit] the 10x
 # [fit] programmer

-^ You've heard of this person, right?
-The mythical programmer who does the work of 10 other people.
-This is usually tied up with nonsense about 80 hour work weeks and other utter bunk, so people dismiss it.
-I don't.
-But I also don't think you should try to be 10x me, or 10x that other person on your team.
+^ The mythical 10x programmer is the person who does the work of 10 others.
+Myth?
+I think it's real.
+But here's the twist: not 10x the other person.

 ---